 Adapting to a changing world is a business necessity.
 Leaders must challenge the status quo in order to stay competitive and relevant.

-Modern businesses operate with efficient information flow and cross-company omega replica collaboration.
+Modern businesses operate with efficient information flow and cross-company collaboration.
 Meanwhile, legacy enterprises find themselves organized into silo-like structures, where information is black-boxed and collaboration impaired.
 This siloed data leads to isolation and inefficiency.

 The Agility Killer